Prehistoric · Rath

 What is Park Camp?

-Park Camp is a rath or fortified enclosure located in Pembrokeshire, Wales, dating to the Iron Age.
+Park Camp is a prehistoric rath situated in Pembrokeshire, Wales, representing an important example of Iron Age settlement and defensive architecture in southwest Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE261.

 What period does Park Camp date from?

 Park Camp dates from the prehistoric period, and is classified as a rath.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Park Camp?